JeMaNd-r/ConservationLUCAS/README.md

 ## 3. Setup

 If R and ArcGIS are already installed, you only have to download this repository.
+To run the same analysis, you need to request the dataset `Full_LUCAS2018-iDiv_dataset_02072021.csv` from the authors.
+However, you may also adapt the code to your own dataset.

 ### 3.1 Installation guide